Faculty Advisory Committee

 Adam Winkler is a specialist in American constitutional law.
 His wide-ranging scholarship has touched upon a diverse array of topics such as the right to bear arms, corporate political speech rights, affirmative action, judicial independence, constitutional interpretation, corporate social responsibility, international economic sanctions, and campaign finance law.
 Along with Professor Ken Karst of the law school and the late Pulitzer Prize-winning legal historian Leonard Levy, Adam edited the six-volume Encyclopedia of the American Constitution (2nd edition).
 His book for W.W.
 Norton titled Gunfight: The Battle over the Right to Bear Arms in America is slated for publication in 2011.
 Adam earned a law degree from New York University in 1993 and practiced law with noted criminal defense lawyer, Howard Weitzman, at Katten Muchin Zavis & Weitzman.
 Adam worked with Weitzman representing the late Michael Jackson in a highly publicized child-molestation case.
 Adam was also part of the defense team that initially represented O.J.
 Simpson in the football player’s infamous murder trial.
 Adam clerked on the United States Court of Appeals and then received a master’s degree in political science from UCLA under the mentorship of Professor Karen Orren.
 Prior to joining the UCLA faculty in 2002, he was the John M. Olin Fellow at the University of Southern California Law School’s Center in Law, Economics, and Organization (2001-02).

-Jillian T. Weiss is currently a Professor of Law and Society at Ramapo College of New Jersey.
+Jillian T. Weiss was a Professor of Law and Society at Ramapo College of New Jersey.
 She has conducted research involving hundreds of companies and public agencies that have adopted “gender identity” policies.
 She publishes a popular blog on the subject of Transgender Workplace Diversity, and has numerous research publications on the subject of gender identity.
 Weiss is also Principal Consultant for Jillian T. Weiss & Associates, a consulting firm that works with organizations on transgender workplace diversity issues.
 She has trained hundreds of employees at corporations, law firms, universities and governmental organizations, including Harvard University, Boeing, HSBC, KPMG, Viacom, and the New York City Department of Homeless Services.
 Her work has been featured in news stories by the New York Times, Associated Press, Fortune Small Business Magazine, the Society for Human Resource Management, Workforce Management Magazine, and HR Executive Magazine.

 Kenji Yoshino is Professor of Law at Yale Law School.
 His subjects are constitutional law, anti-discrimination law, law and literature, and Japanese law and society.
 His published works include the recent book, Covering: The Hidden Assault on Our Human Rights.
 Professor Yoshino has a B.A. from Harvard, an M.Sc. from Oxford, and a J.D. from Yale.